qisun2/amplicon/README.md

 ### slice.py script
 You can slice by either a list of plates, or a list of individuals.

 To slice by a list of individuals, prepare a sample name file, with one sample name per line.
 The sample name should be in the format: plateName_wellName, e.g. vDNAcad794B07_E03.
-Any text after first column (tab-delimited) will be ignored. familyName in the command can be any string
+Any text after first column (tab-delimited) will be ignored.
-Run the command: slice.py -i inputDirectory -o outputDirectory -f sampleFileName -a MAF (In the output file, the samples will be ordered based on what is in the file)
+Run the command: slice.py -i inputDirectory -o outputDirectory -f sampleFileName -a MAF

+(In the output file, the samples will be ordered based on what is in the file)

 To slice out a family by a list of plates, prepare a plate name file, with one plate name per line.
-The sample name should be in the format: plateName_wellName, e.g. vDNAcad794B07_E03.
-Any text after first column (tab-delimited) will be ignored. familyName in the command can be any string
 Run the command: slice.py -i inputDirectory -o outputDirectory -p plateFileName -a MAF

 This new code will slice out samples from the genotyping matrix.
 The inputDirectory should contain hap_genotype and optionally markerToSampleReadCountMatrix from the amplicon.py or merge.py script.
 MAF is the minimum allele frequency in the family).
 After run the code, you should see a new output directory, with hap_genotype and markerToSampleReadCountMatrix (if provided as input).
 The hap_genotype file can be used as input for to_lep_map.pl to convert to VCF files and lepmap pedigree files.